MichaelCurrin/dev-cheatsheets/cheatsheets/python/libraries/built-in/re.md

 ---
+title: re
-description: Using the regex module in Python
+description: Using the `re` regex module in Python
 ---
-# re

 ## Resources